+Record of Corrections and Revisions
-December 5, 2014

-- 1) Definition Added for the term "Legal Domicile." - 2) Addition to SARA's Policies and Standards Section 2: States and Membership, subsection 5: Functional responsibilities of states (i). - 3) Addition to SARA's Policies and Standards Section 3: Institutions and Participation, subsection 2: Provisional admission of an institution.
-Note: Renumbering of existing content. - 4) Addition to SARA's Policies and Standards Section 5: Physical presence standards, subsection 2(j). - 5) Revision of SARA's Policies and Standards Section 6: Data Submission Requirements for Institutions Participating in SARA. - 6) Revision of SARA's Policies and Standards Section 7: Complaint Resolution Reporting for States Participating in SARA.

-January 7, 2015

-1) Revision of SARA's Policies and Standards Section 5: Physical presence standards subsection 2, revised and removed Experiences to new subsection 3.
+December 5, 2014 1) Definition Added for the term "Legal Domicile."
+2) Addition to SARA's Policies and Standards Section 2: States and Membership, subsection 5: Functional responsibilities of states (i).
+3) Addition to SARA's Policies and Standards Section 3: Institutions and Participation, subsection 2: Provisional admission of an institution.
+Note: Renumbering of existing content.
+4) Addition to SARA's Policies and Standards Section 5: Physical presence standards, subsection 2(j).
+5) Revision of SARA's Policies and Standards Section 6: Data Submission Requirements for Institutions Participating in SARA.
+6) Revision of SARA's Policies and Standards Section 7: Complaint Resolution Reporting for States Participating in SARA.
+January 7, 2015 1) Revision of SARA's Policies and Standards Section 5: Physical presence standards subsection 2, revised and removed Experiences to new subsection 3.
 Note reordering of existing content of subsection 2.

-May 13, 2015

-- 1) Addition to SARA's Policies and Standards Section 3: 11.
-Participation by Tribal Colleges. - 2) Addition to SARA's Policies and Standards_New Section 8: Modification Process for SARA Policies and Standards. - 3) Clarification of SARA's Policies and Standards Section 3: Institutions and Participation, 4.
-Loss of Institutional eligibility. - 4) Revision of SARA's Policies and Standards Section: Section 4.
+May 13, 2015 1) Addition to SARA's Policies and Standards Section 3: 11.
+Participation by Tribal Colleges.
+2) Addition to SARA's Policies and Standards New Section 8: Modification Process for SARA Policies and Standards.
+3) Clarification of SARA's Policies and Standards Section 3: Institutions and Participation, 4.
+Loss of Institutional eligibility.
+4) Revision of SARA's Policies and Standards Section: Section 4.
 Consumer protection, 2.
 Complaint Resolution Processes.

-July 10, 2015

-1) Addition to SARA's Policies and Standards New Section 3.4 Renewals

-November 3, 2015

-1) Clarification of the continuing authority of boards of professional licensure.
+July 10, 2015 1) Addition to SARA's Policies and Standards New Section 3.4 Renewals November 3, 2015 1) Clarification of the continuing authority of boards of professional licensure.
 Section 5.3(a and b).

-December 1, 2015

-- 1) Addition of Section 2.6, Renewal of state membership. - 2) Addition to Section 3.2, Provisional renewal of an institution. - 3) Addition to Section 3.4.2, Process for institution renewal. - 4) Addition to Section 5.1, Field study or research. - 5) Addition to Section 5.2, Physical presence.

-January 12, 2016

-1) Revisions to and reformatting of Section 8.
+December 1, 2015 1) Addition of Section 2.6, Renewal of state membership.
+2) Addition to Section 3.2, Provisional renewal of an institution.
+3) Addition to Section 3.4.2, Process for institution renewal.
+4) Addition to Section 5.1, Field study or research.
+5) Addition to Section 5.2, Physical presence.
+January 12, 2016 1) Revisions to and reformatting of Section 8.

-September 15, 2016

-Policies and Standards recodified and integrated into SARA Policy Manual.

-October 20, 2016

-SARA Policy Manual 16.2 approved by the NC-SARA Board with minor adjustments to later be made.

-- Table of Contents and Index added.

-- Updated definitions for affiliate member, non-domestic Institution and supervised field experience.

-- Renewal process graphic added 2.6(b)(4)

-- New subsections:

-- o covering moves to home state added 3.1(c)(3)

-- Multiple providers 3.1(d)

-- o Terminology as it relates to the use of "approved" 3.1(f).

-- Institution renewal and reapplication time line 3.4(a)

-- Mechanics of the renewal process 3.5(b).

-- Loss of institution eligibility 3.6(d).

-- Addition of Section 5, Coverage and Limitations of SARA.

-December 8, 2016

-SARA Policy Manual 16.3 placed on NC-SARA.org.

-May, 2016

-- 1) Clarification to Section 2.2.5 Explanatory note 2 - 2) Clarification to Section 5.9(a) hybrid programs.

-October 6, 2017

-- 1) Renumber document as revision 17.2. - 2) Reinserted earlier FAQ about SARA's use of the U.S. Department of Education's financial responsibility scores (Appendix B). - 3) Clarification of institution's responsibility regarding notifications (Section 5.2.6).

-November 3, 2017

-1) Addition of 3.3.
-Provisional status of an institution between renewal periods and renumbering as necessary

-March 12, 2018

-- 1) Renumbered document as revision 18.1 - 2) Grammatical and formatting updates for consistency throughout the document - 3) Clarification of institution participation for institutions with a Federal Financial Score of below 1.0 - 4) Institution website note moved from 6.2(d) to 3.1(h) - 5) Additional Explanatory Notes as noted: - 3.2 Clarification of Investigation related to provisional status
+September 15, 2016 Policies and Standards recodified and integrated into SARA Policy Manual.
+October 20, 2016 SARA Policy Manual 16.2 approved by the NC-SARA Board with minor adjustments to later be made.
+Table of Contents and Index added.
+Updated definitions for affiliate member, non-domestic Institution and supervised field experience.
+Renewal process graphic added 2.6(b)(4) New subsections: covering moves to home state added 3.1(c)(3) Multiple providers 3.1(d) Terminology as it relates to the use of "approved" 3.1(f).
+Institution renewal and reapplication time line 3.4(a) Mechanics of the renewal process 3.5(b).
+Loss of institution eligibility 3.6(d).
+December 8, 2016 SARA Policy Manual 16.3 placed on NC-SARA.org.
+May, 2016 Clarification to Section 2.2.5 Explanatory note 2 Clarification to Section 5.9(a) hybrid programs.
+October 6, 2017 Renumber document as revision 17.2.
+Reinserted earlier FAQ about SARA's use of the U.S. Department of Education's financial responsibility scores (Appendix B).
+Clarification of institution's responsibility regarding notifications (Section 5.2.6).
+November 3, 2017 1) Addition of 3.3.
+Provisional status of an institution between renewal periods and renumbering as necessary March 12, 2018 Renumbered document as revision 18.1 Grammatical and formatting updates for consistency throughout the document Clarification of institution participation for institutions with a Federal Financial Score of below 1.0 Institution website note moved from 6.2(d) to 3.1(h) Additional Explanatory Notes as noted: 3.2 Clarification of Investigation related to provisional status 3.6(b) Experiential student reporting

-- 3.6(b) Experiential student reporting - 5.12(a)(1) Short Course/Field Trip - 5.2(b) Institution notification to students - 5.4 Short Course/20-Hour - 6.(b)(8) Correction: Institutions are listed on the NC-SARA website not the regional compact websites. - 6) Clarification of Participation Grace Period and Expiration Exception.

-March 12, 2018

-SARA Policy Manual 18.1 placed on NC-SARA.org

-May 11, 2018

-- 1) Renumbered document as revision 18.2 - 2) Updated SARA regional compact contacts for MHEC and NEBHE - 3) Updated NC-SARA Staff contacts - 4) Section 3.6 Renewals - Change of Form name to Participation Deadline Extension Form - 5) Section 5 Coverage and Limitations of SARA - addition of 5.1(c) - 6) Section 6 Data Submission Requirements for Institutions Participating in the State Authorization Reciprocity Agreements (SARA) - addition of 6.1(b) Data submission by participating institutions - addition of 6.2(b) Data use by SARA - 7) Added NC-SARA Administrative Forms as Appendix C SARA Policy Manual 18.2 placed on NC-SARA.org

-March 21, 2019